The Fee Is Free Unless You Win.

 TABLE OF CONTENTS

 Pregnancy discrimination occurs when a woman experiences negative employment actions because she is pregnant or attempting to become pregnant.
-Pregnancy discrimination affects employees and job applicants.
-It can result in firings, refusal of job offers, demotions, and other forms of adverse employment actions.
+Pregnancy discrimination affects both employees and job applicants.

 Both federal and local laws are in place to protect the rights of pregnant women in the workplace.
 Under federal laws, the Pregnancy Discrimination Act of 1978 (PDA) protects women working for employers with 15 or more employees.
 The PDA is a subset of the sex discrimination provisions of Title VII of the Civil Rights Act of 1964.
 The law protects expectant mothers and women trying to get pregnant from discrimination due to pregnancy, childbirth, or complications related to either.
 Under the PDA, employers cannot retaliate against you for complaining about pregnancy discrimination.
 Additionally, wrongful termination, because you complained about pregnancy discrimination or due to pregnancy, violates the law.